Skip to contents

 Please consult the documentation and example articles for further information.

-StatCan publishes an official guide to the Labour Force Surve for different vintages of the LFS.
+StatCan publishes an official guide to the Labour Force Survey for different vintages of the LFS.

 Cache path

 PUMF data can be large and should be cached locally.
-For this purpose users should set the options variable canpumf.cache_path to a directory where the data can be stored via options(canpumf.cache_path="<your local path>") in your .Rprofile, alternatively the path can be specified with every call.
+Set the canpumf.cache_path option to a local directory via options(canpumf.cache_path="<your local path>") in your .Rprofile.
+Without this, data is stored in tempdir() for the session only.

 Basic usage

-Some PUMF data is available from StatCan via direct download, this data can be directly accessed via the get_pumf() function.
-In other cases, PUMF data has to be ordered via EFT and shuold be deposited in the cache directory so get_pumf() function can find it.
-The label_pumf_data() function parses metadata and labels the data with human-readable labels.
+Some PUMF data is available from StatCan via direct download and can be accessed directly via get_pumf().
+In other cases, PUMF data must be ordered via EFT and deposited in the cache directory so get_pumf() can find it.

 LFS data

-For LFS data, the data is orgnaized by year except for the current year where it’s organized by month.
-To access the data for 2022 you would use:
+LFS data is organized by year, except for the current year where it is organized by month.
+To access data for a specific year:

 Census data